23RoMax/gni-cli/README.md

 ## To-Do's

 - Tests
+- Open and continue editing
 - Configuration via CLI
-- Fetch and pull before creating new ones
+- Fetch and pull before creating new documents ones
 - Initiate new repositories
 - ToDo sync (get To-Do's from Documents and sync them to configured To-Do Apps)